heydemo/todubious/README.md

 * [X] Improve style of the todo items in the list [using a custom adapter](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView)
 * [X] Add support for completion due dates for todo items (and display within listview item)
 * [ ] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of new Activity for editing items
-* [ ] Add support for selecting the priority of each todo item (and display in listview item)
+* [X] Add support for selecting the priority of each todo item (and display in listview item)
 * [ ] Tweak the style improving the UI / UX, play with colors, images or backgrounds

 The following **additional** features are implemented:

 * [X] Move cursor to end of Edit Todo item field
 * [X] Add small animation when due date changes so user notices
+* [X] Explosion animation when items are deleted

 ## Video Walkthrough